creds2/od-data/README.md

-largest sub-sector within the transport sector with passenger, road freight, aviation, shipping and other modes accounting for 45%, 30%, 11%, 11% and 3%, of the sector’s emissions respectively, omitting the increased impact of high altitude emissions from flying, acounting for 45% of transport emissions (Sims et al. 2014).\[1\] The focus of the paper is on the UK, where the gap between projections of future emissions and the necessary cuts, to reach zero carbon by 2050, is
+largest sub-sector within the transport sector with passenger, road freight, aviation, shipping and other modes accounting for 45%, 30%, 11%, 11% and 3%, of the sector’s emissions respectively, omitting the increased impact of high altitude emissions from flying, accounting for 45% of transport emissions (Sims et al. 2014).\[1\] The focus of the paper is on the UK, where the gap between projections of future emissions and the necessary cuts, to reach zero carbon by 2050, is